opensearch-project/project-website/_posts/2026-04-07-Data-Prepper-2.15.md

 Use the following resources to get up and running with Data Prepper 2.15:

+* To learn about all the changes see the [2.15.0 release notes](https://github.com/opensearch-project/data-prepper/releases/tag/2.15.0)
 * To download Data Prepper, visit the [Download & Get Started](https://opensearch.org/downloads.html) page.
 * For information about getting started with Data Prepper, see [Getting started with OpenSearch Data Prepper](https://opensearch.org/docs/latest/data-prepper/getting-started/).
 * To learn more about upcoming work for Data Prepper, see the [Data Prepper Project Roadmap](https://github.com/orgs/opensearch-project/projects/221).